Customer Focused Selling: The Top 6 Tips

 Customer Focused Selling Is Here to Stay

-An Example of Not Focusing on the Client
+An Example of Missing the Client Focus

 So Why Did the Client Reach Out To Us?